goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     VmRSS:	   28764 kB
     -> CLOSE

+Note that, as of this writing, the VmSize and VmRSS lines will only be present on a system with procfs.
+This generally includes many varieties of Linux, and excludes OS X and Windows.

 Let's create a couple of connections and then call z3monitor again with a value of 0: